Omeprazole

 Omeprazole 20mg

 Omeprazole 20mg is used to treat acid reflux for those that suffer with chronic acid reflux.
 It is also the dose that is used to protect the lining of the stomach if you are taking or anti-inflammatory tablets, such as naproxen.
-Omeprazole 20mg is also used for treating stomach ulcers, H. Pylori, and a condition known as Zollinger-Ellison syndrome, a rare disorder which results in the over production of stomach acid.

-When to take omeprazole
+When to Take Omeprazole?

 The best time to take omeprazole is half an hour before breakfast in the morning.
 Where possible, you should try to avoid foods that can trigger symptoms, such as coffee.